Report a Clean Indoor Air Violation

 Clean Air

-There is no safe level of exposure to the smoke produced by burning commercial tobacco.
-Secondhand smoke can cause problems in children and adults, and can even be deadly.
+There is no safe level of exposure to commercial tobacco smoke.
+Secondhand smoke is dangerous and can be deadly.

-All people have a fundamental right to breathe clean air.
-Smokefree environments keep people from being exposed to the toxins, gases, chemicals, and particulate matter that is released by burning or using commercial tobacco products like cigarettes, cigars, and e-cigarettes.
+All people have a right to breathe clean air.
+Smokefree environments keep people from being exposed to the toxins, and chemicals, released by burning or using commercial tobacco products like cigarettes, cigars, and e-cigarettes.
 Smokefree environments eliminate all smoking indoors and in common places of gathering, such as parks and rodeos, and are the only proven way to protect people from secondhand smoke exposure.

 The Montana Tobacco Use Prevention Program (MTUPP) offers model policies, no cost signage and materials, and assistance to any organization wishing to go tobacco-free.
 For further help and information, find your local tobacco prevention specialist or MTUPP's policy specialist at Contact Us.